Karen-lidiet/Postman-Newman/README.md

 Clone the Repository
 Go to the folder "Postman-Newman"
-Install TestCafe: npm install -g testcafe
+Install Newman: npm install -g newman
 Install all dependencies: npm i
+Install newman-reporter-htmlextra: newman-reporter-htmlextra
-Install testcafe-reporter-html globlly: npm i -g testcafe-reporter-html Run the test
+Run the test
 To run in Chrome browser use: npm run chrome
 To run in Firefox browser use: npm run firefox